valango/eventist/README.md

 ## API

 ### emit ( event {, arguments} )
-Call all handlers registered for the *event*.
+Call the handlers registered for the *event*.
-If a handler returns anything else than `undefined`, *emit()* will return the same value immediately, perhaps leaving some handlers untouched.
+When a handler returns anything else than `undefined`, *emit()* will return the same value immediately, perhaps leaving some handlers untouched.

+Handlers will be invoked starting from the most recently registered one.
 Setting or removing handlers during the emit loop has no effect on handling the current event.
-Handlers will be invoked starting from the most recently registered one.

 * ***event*** string.
 * ***arguments*** are optional and can be of any type.